RSipra/semantic_verification_engine/README.md

 - 🎯 Building an MVP from idea to deployment (command logic interface → web app with GUI)
 - 📦 Packaging, modular design & installable project structure
 - 🧪 Testing, versioning, and all those responsible grown-up dev things
-- 🦄 Use of DistilBERT for some really cool magic!✨ (semantic matching of answers, more conversational play...)
+- 🦄 Use of Sentence-BERT for some really cool magic!✨ (semantic matching of answers, more conversational play...)

 Whether you're here to cast code spells or just play a few rounds of trivia, welcome to a corner of the internet where passion meets Python.